Dart-Code/Website/_docs/settings.md

 Whether to automatically run `pub get` whenever `pubspec.yaml` is saved.

 ## dart.sdkPath
 The location of the Dart SDK to use for analyzing and executing code.
-If blank, Dart Code will attempt to find it from the `PATH` environment variable.
+If blank (or not a valid SDK), Dart Code will attempt to find it from the `PATH` environment variable.
 When editing a Flutter project, the version of Dart included in the Flutter SDK is used in preference.

 ## dart.sdkPaths
-An array of paths that either directly point to a Dart SDK or the parent directory of multiple Dart SDKs.
-When set, the version number in the status bar can be used to quickly switch between SDKs.
+An array of paths that either directly point to a Dart SDK or the parent directory of multiple Dart SDKs that can be used for fast SDK switching.
+These paths are not used directly when searching for an SDK.
+When this setting is populated, the SDK version number in the status bar can be used to quickly switch between SDKs.

 ## dart.showDartDeveloperLogs
 **Default:** `true`.